Audiofool934/Welcome-to-the-Machine/notes/prequisite/3-probability-theory.md

 ---

-You're absolutely right to want to introduce it that way!
-It's more precise and correctly frames the random variable as a measurable function.
-Let's revise that part.

----

 #### b.
 Random Variables (RV)

 - **Intuition (Recap):** A random variable assigns a numerical value to each possible outcome of a random experiment.